Transport in Dubai: Airports

 Dubai International Airport is a hub for Emirates and FlyDubai and has a large duty-free shopping center.
 The airport has won numerous awards for its excellence in design and services.
 A third terminal, which fully supports the Airbus A380, the largest passenger passenger aircraft in the world, was opened in October 2008 and doubled the airport's capacity.
 A new concourse catering to the A380 was completed in late 2012.

 Al Maktoum International Airport, which opened on 27 June 2010, will make a new free trade area within Dubai and be the centerpiece of the Dubai World Central aerotropolis.
 The airport was announced in 2004 and construction began in January 2005.
 The first part was expected to be completed by 2008.
 Although initially intended as a predominantly cargo airport, plans are afoot for it to handle some 120 million passengers per annum within 20 years, which would likely surpass Atlanta's Hartsfield-Jackson International Airport as the world's busiest airport.
 Since 2013 only a handful of airlines operate out of Al Maktoum International Airport in terms of passenger services.

 Dubai is investing heavily in developing the reach of its airline Emirates.
 The hope is to develop Dubai's air transportation industry to the point that passengers from any city can fly direct to Dubai.
 The A380 aircraft, the largest of which has a capacity of 641 passengers, has been flying with Emirates since August 2008.

 In addition Etihad Airways provides bus coaches between Dubai and Abu Dhabi International Airport for Etihad customers.
 Air Arabia provides a similar service for its passengers to Sharjah International Airport, which due to its proximity is used as an alternative airport by Dubai residents.

+eVTOL

+Dubai is expected to launch eVTOL air taxis in 2026 with Joby Aviation.

+Glydways

+The Glydways personal rapid transit is expected to be launched in 2026.
+It aims to handle 10,000 passengers per hour in each direction, traveling at 50 km/h.
+Four routes were announced: National Paints metro station to Bluewaters Island, Mall of the Emirates metro station to Madinat Jumeirah, Onpassive metro station to Alserkal Avenue and Times Square Centre, and a 7-km route in Dubai Festival City.